-The Bureau of Labor Statistics released a report in May of 2013 with some specific salary and employment data on Missouri CRNAs.
+The Bureau of Labor Statistics released a report in May of 2020 with some specific salary and employment data on Missouri CRNAs.
 CRNAs in Missouri make an average annual wage of $152,610.
 The Fayetteville-Springdale-Rogers area of Missouri is ranked among the top ten highest paying metropolitan areas for CRNAs with an annual Salary (for CRNAs in that particular metro location) of $186,490.
 The areas of St. Louis and Kansas City Missouri rank among the top 10 in metropolitan areas with the highest employment levels of CRNAs.
-CRNAs in Missouri can work in a many different types of locations in order to provide the specialized anesthesia services for which they have been trained.
+CRNAs in Missouri can work in many different types of locations in order to provide the specialized anesthesia services for which they have been trained.

 Missouri CRNA Schooling Options

 Goldfarb School of Nursing at Barnes-Jewish College Nurse Anesthesia Program

 4483 Duncan Avenue

 - Degree Offered: Master of Science in Nursing with Concentration in Nurse Anesthesia (Entry Level)

 - Clinical Sites: 3